Hiro420/Hiro420/README.md

 ## Hi! 👋

 I'm Hiro, aka Nick.
-I mostly make some cool shit for some anime game private server, also I code mostly in Python, JavaScript, Typescript and very very rarely in Lua
+I mostly make some cool shit for some anime game private server, also I code mostly in Python, JavaScript, Typescript, CSharp, HTML, CSS and very very rarely in Lua, C++, and Java (I hate Java)

 I'm mostly active in Discord, feel free to dm me whenever you want :D